stevavoliajvar/stop_cloudflare/PEOPLE.md

 "next-level annoying captcha from CloudFlare they don't even bother challenging me being a human anymore" by @[mrphs](https://twitter.com/mrphs/status/630770566023249920)

 "What did I do to make you believe I'm not human enough to surf the web?" by @[mrphs](https://twitter.com/mrphs/status/588370301911695360)

+"Irony trying to read Register article re:#Tor users & #CloudFlare: no HTTPS, CF/Google collusion & a broken Captcha!" by @[ioerror](https://twitter.com/ioerror/status/702467168064151552)

+"Effects _everybody_ using Tor.
+I just hate the way it fools users into thinking it actually works.
+I close page immediately now." by @[strumpanio](https://twitter.com/strumpanio/status/702470236247818240)

+"The #Register says sorry when you get a CAPTCHA.
+Do they understand that they place all their users under #CloudFlare surveillance?" by @[ioerror](https://twitter.com/ioerror/status/702470400404422657)

+"I saw #cloudflare described as the "stop and Frisk" of the net recently." by @[toni_gon](https://twitter.com/toni_gon/status/702470660409454592)

+"I never want to see “Attention Required!” #PITA" by @[kencf0618](https://twitter.com/kencf0618/status/702474459286863872)

 "Watch out for Cloudflare, its controlled by the governments so they can follow each step you take on the internet.
 They are settled almost in the whole world even the poor countries." by @[EarthAngel_Lex](https://twitter.com/EarthAngel_Lex/status/1128723834071396352)